 Research and Clinical Trials

 Ongoing research and access to clinical trials is an important component of any cancer program.
 Clinical trials are special research studies that look at new, sometimes experimental, treatment methods.
-To learn more about our Research Department and the Clinical Trials that are currently open, please visit the Peninsula Cancer Institute.
+Riverside is participating in several clinical trials related to prostate cancer.
+Men with prostate cancer and their support persons can learn more about these clinical trials by attending one of the Prostate Cancer Clinical Trial Information Sessions.

 National Comprehensive Cancer Network Guidelines

 The NCCN develops the nationally accepted gold standard guidelines for cancer treatment depending on the type and stage of the cancer.
 Riverside is proud to be one of the few institutions in the nation whose Cancer Registry checks 100 percent of our cancer cases against NCCN guidelines.

 Case Conferences / Tumor Board

 A case conference or tumor board is a unique opportunity to have an interdisciplinary team of physicians and other health care specialists discuss your case and treatment plan.
 As an accredited Comprehensive Community Cancer Program by the American College of Surgeons’ Commission on Cancer, Riverside’s cancer program reviews a minimum of 10 percent of all cancer cases in a case conference or tumor board setting.
 Pathologists, radiologists, surgeons, medical oncologists, radiation oncologists, patient navigators, nurses and other specialists discuss the specifics of the case, and often review the latest research that may apply to it.
 The benefit to the patient is the opportunity to have more physicians reviewing the case – like getting a second, third and fourth opinion all at once.